 George has published widely, most notably, At Home In The Wild, on New Hampshire's White Mountains, edited by David Brower, and has contributed to dozens of others including The New Zone System Manual, Zone Systemizer, Perception and Photography, Visual Concepts for Photographers, The Dictionary of Photography, and Creative Digital Printmaking.
 His two recent books, George DeWolfe's Digital Fine Print Workshop (2006) and B&W Printing (2009) have received wide acclaim as have his two Adobe Photoshop plug-ins, Optipix and PercepTool.

 He has shown forty one-man and numerous group exhibitions and is in several permanent collections.
-He teaches The Digital Fine Print Workshop, Master Print, and Contemplative Photography throughout the United States.
+He is currently teaching a limited number of very popular workshops on Contemplative Photography throughout the United States.

 In 2006 George awarded the award for Artistic Excellence from the National Park Service.